 Subscriptions, or SVOD, are quite popular.
 Around a third of professional broadcasters monetize their content via subscription models.
 In addition, more than 69% of U.S. households have subscribed to at least one OTT service.
 A full 38% subscribe to two services or more.
 Given that trend, viewers are approaching “subscription saturation.”

 Pay-per-view streaming is another common monetization method.
 This “transactional,” or TOVD, model is an effective way to monetize your content.
 For example, one-time events like sports are perfect for pay-per-view monetization.

 According to one user survey, more than half (52%) of viewers prefer ad-supported free content.
-Unreel.me notes that “the unit economics behind an AVOD business model paint a picture more attractive than that of an SVOD model.”
+Unreel.me notes that “the unit economics behind an AVOD business model paints a picture more attractive than that of an SVOD model.”
 In fact, Unreel.me goes so far as to conclude that “the future is AVOD.”

-Note that the company is talking about video on-demand content.
+Note that the company is talking about video-on-demand content.
 However, the same trends are true for live streaming as well.
 For example, this study found that a full 64% of live streamers engage with ads.
 Now, let’s learn a bit more about effective advertising with the best available technology.